-While most carbon filters take out most sediment and other nasty materials, Water-to-Go’s technology goes a little further in removing other dangerous chemicals like chlorine & fluoride, metals such as lead, disease-carrying bacteria like giardia & cryptosporidium and skin inducing viruses like Hep A.
+While most carbon filters take out most sediment and other nasty materials, Water-to-Go’s technology goes a little further in removing other dangerous chemicals like chlorine and fluoride, alongside metals such as lead, disease-carrying bacteria like giardia & cryptosporidium and skin-inducing viruses like Hep A.

 What water sources can you use with this filtration system?

-How much is the Water-to-Go travel water bottle?
+How Much is the Water-to-Go Filter Bottle?